Services

 When they choose, survivors can share their demographic information and any barriers they faced to reporting or seeking medical, legal, or mental health services.
 Our partners will be able to view their community’s data, while we will anonymously aggregate data from all of our partners.

-As more survivors log with their trusted communities, we’ll publish the aggregated data from all of our partners.
-We’ll finally be able to see the true depth and breadth of sexual violence in our society and dismiss the normalization of sexual violence instead of dismissing survivors.
+As more survivors log with their trusted communities, we’ll publish the aggregated data from all of our partners to see a more complete picture of sexual violence in our society.

 How we support survivors: